-“Betty didn’t know what the hell love is,” I say, and Toomes’ genial mood turns — well, dark.
+“Betty didn’t know what the hell love is,” I say, and Toomes’ genial mood turns dark.

-“Which just goes to show how little you truly knew about her,” he spits.
+“Which goes to show how little you truly knew about her.”

 “I bet I knew her a lot better than you did, buddy.
 Black Betty was nothing but pure, naked ambition.
 She was a power-hungry sociopath who used people to get what she wanted, and what she wanted was to be the biggest, baddest sorceress on the block.
-She would have thrown her own mother under a train in exchange for a card trick.”
+She would have thrown her own mother under a train to learn a really cool card trick.”

 I call him Dad.

 To cut a very long, ugly story short, Kysztykc possessed a mortal man in order to impregnate my mother and create me.
 Under most circumstances, demonic possession ends with the host body burning out; the human form is simply not built to contain the staggering power of a demonic entity.
-If the host manages to survive he might recover physically, but his soul is forever contaminated.
-Kysztykc remained within his host just long enough to imprint himself on the man’s soul, essentially creating a second, earthly version of himself to carry out the rest of the inheritance ritual.
+If the host manages to survive, he might recover physically, but his soul is forever contaminated.
+Kysztykc remained within his host just long enough to imprint himself on the man’s soul, essentially creating a second, earthly version of himself to see the inheritance ritual through to its conclusion.

-Toomes reaches into the wall safe and withdraws four pieces of crinkled parchment covered in dense script, and I could swear the temperature drops ten degrees.
+Toomes removed from the wall safe four pieces of crinkled parchment covered in dense script, and I could swear the temperature drops ten degrees.

-“He told Betty about the Libris, told her what it could do, where to find it, and after she stole it from you, he pointed out all the rituals she’d need for their little mystery project.”
+“He told Betty all about the Libris — what it could do, where to find it, and after she stole it from you, he pointed out the rituals she’d need for their little mystery project.”

 It wasn’t all bad.
 The pain kept my mind off the hallucinations.

 Toomes holds the pages up, showing them to me.
 They rustle like dry autumn leaves.
 “These were the first pages Kysztykc ripped out.
-He said these pages held the most dangerous spell in the book.
-He gave them to Betty and told her to keep these safe, in case things didn’t work out.
+He told Betty these pages held the most dangerous spell in the book, and he gave them to her for safekeeping, in case things didn’t work out.
 Before she left for the last time, she told me what to do with them if you ever showed your face.”

 He holds them out to me.
 I hesitate for a moment, waiting for — I don’t know what, really, but it can’t be this easy.
 It never is.

-As I reach for the pages they turn brown, then black, and curl up in Toomes’ hand as though they were burning, but there’s no fire, no heat.
+As I reach for the pages, they turn brown and curl up in Toomes’ hand as though they were burning, but there’s no fire, no heat.

-All that’s left of the pages is one square of parchment the size of a playing card.
-He lets it fall to the floor, then he grins the grin of a hungry shark.
+All that’s left of the pages is one little square of parchment the size of a playing card.
+Toomes lets it fall to the floor, then he grins the grin of a hungry shark.

-“That was Black Betty’s revenge,” Toomes says.
-“Be warned Astrid Lilith Enigma, the Dismal Princess, the Lady of Shadows, the Earthbound Hellmage, that the day will come when I visit my vengeance upon you, and you’ll remember this day, and you’ll realize how kind Betty was compared to me.”
+“That was Black Betty’s revenge,” he says.
+“Be warned, Astrid Lilith Enigma, the Dismal Princess, the Lady of Shadows, the Earthbound Hellmage, that the day will come when I visit my vengeance upon you, and you’ll remember this day — and you’ll realize how kind Betty was compared to me.”

-Toomes steps back and fades into the shadows of the apartment, melting away, vanishing, and I’m left standing there like a moron.
+Toomes steps back and fades into the shadows of the apartment, melting away, vanishing, and I’m left standing there like the moron I am.
 This entire scenario was a bit of subtle theater, a distraction designed to throw me off my game.
 I underestimated Toomes, badly, and now he’s in the wind, free to set into motion whatever revenge scheme he’s cooked up for me.